nikhilmunj108/Food-Delivery-Dashboard/README.md

 # Power BI Dashboard Project - Zomato-like App Performance Metrics

-This repository contains a Power BI dashboard developed as part of the **Power BI Bootcamp** by **Grow Data Skills**, led by **Shailja Mishra**.
+This repository contains a Power BI dashboard, led by **Shailja Mishra**.
 The dashboard focuses on analyzing user engagement and sales performance for a Zomato-like food delivery app.

 ## 📊 Project Overview